 It will therefore be necessary to check carefully before buying a lens to find out what these acronyms correspond to.

-I think I have reviewed the main technical photo elements that you need to take into account and know in order to understand how to choose a camera lens?
+I think I have reviewed all the main technical photo elements that you need to take into account and know in order to understand how to choose a camera lens?

 Another point to consider quickly.
 Depending on the type of camera you are going to buy or already have, some lenses will not be compatible with your camera.